xapian/xapian-gsoc-proposal/proposal.rst

 .. to clearly identify that code (and keep existing licensing and copyright
 .. details intact), and to check with the mentors that it is OK to use.

-I would be using Weight.h ,Weight::Internal ,tfidfweight subclass.I would also be using xapian-evaluation .
+I would be using Xapian::Weight and its subclasses.I would also be using Xapian evaluations.